Welcome to Saint Aidan's

 Ofsted say that Saint Aidan's is a good school where the behaviour of pupils is outstanding.

-Our school is a genuine community, with staff and students of all ages working together in an atmosphere of mutual respect based on Christian values, aiming to make our school an even better place to grow and learn.
 I would encourage you to come to visit the school, either at one of our annual Open Evenings or, by arrangement, during the school day.

 I believe that the Saint Aidan’s difference is tangible – why not come and discover it for yourself?